University of Iowa Employee Van Pool Program: What I Need to Know

 Each person is required to sign a Van Pool Rider Agreement prior to their first time riding a van pool in the Program.
 Riders should be at the pick-up point on time, discuss and agree with the rules on the van, and wear seat belts at all times.
 Alternate Drivers either rotate the driving, or fill in for the Primary Driver when he/she is unable to drive, on vacation, etc. All members must also be flexible to cooperate and compromise with other members.
 This includes the possibility of driving the van on rare occasions if the driver and backup drivers are unavailable.
 All participants should work with the Primary Driver to help recruit passengers to maintain a full van.
 This will keep the cost as low as possible for everyone.

 How much does it cost to van pool?

-The style of vehicle, the miles a van travels, and a van’s given membership determines the monthly van pool rate.
+The miles a van travels and a van’s given membership determines the monthly van pool rate.
 The miles traveled is determined by averaging the previous fiscal year’s monthly miles.
 The van pool group shares the cost and the monthly rate, and any other commute related expenses that may be incurred.
 Therefore, monthly passenger fares can vary but are very affordable.
 The cost to van pool may even be less than what you pay for just gasoline alone!
 When you consider the cost of wear and tear, maintenance, tires and all incidental costs associated with driving alone, van pooling can be very economical.

 Is van pooling for me?